#3 Saint Mary's Gaels

 This year is no different.
 The toughest teams on their schedule, Northern Iowa, Harvard and Drexel, aren't the kind of teams that will break through into the national conversation like the Gaels did last year.
 All three of them could make the NCAA tournament but probably won't do so as at-large teams.

-Saint Mary's is once again set up to breeze thru the non-conference and enter WCC play looking good.
+Saint Mary's is once again set up to breeze thru the non-conference and enter WCC play looking good. - Experience.

 This is a multifaceted positive.
 The Gaels' roster experienced (they return four starters).
 The Gaels' coach is experienced, Randy Bennett has been in Moraga for over a decade now.
 The Gaels' had the experience of making NCAA tournaments and either winning the WCC regular season or tournament championship.
 Now, though, they have all three of those in one season.